fsharp/fsharp/README.md

 * “fsharp” docker image (published from [related repo](https://github.com/fsprojects/docker-fsharp))

 * “fsharp” homebrew formula (published as part of [the mono homebrew formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/mono.rb))

+* other packagings such as [WebSharper]https://github.com/intellifactory/websharper), the [F# support in Jupyter Notebooks (iFSharp)](https://github.com/fsprojects/IfSharp), and the F# support in Azure Functions, all using the FSharp.Compiler.Service NuGet package

 See notes below for most of these.
 Because the core logic of F# is made available as [a library component](http://github.com/fsharp/FSharp.Compiler.Service), an unlimited number of other packagings of F# are possible.
 Please contribute additional notes to this README.md if you are packaging F# for other settings.